lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * BIDIRECTIONAL (Bi): this Field Description is applicable to packets travelling both Up and Dw.

-* Target Value (TV) is the value to compare the packet header field to.
+* Target Value (TV) is the value used to make the match with the packet header field.
 The Target Value can be of any type (integer, strings, etc.).
 For instance, it can be a single value or a more complex structure (array, list, etc.), such as a JSON or a CBOR structure.

-* Matching Operator (MO) is the operator used to compare the Field Value and the Target Value.
+* Matching Operator (MO) is the operator used to match the Field Value and the Target Value.
 The Matching Operator may require some parameters.
 MO is only used during the compression phase.
 The set of MOs defined in this document can be found in {{chap-MO}}.

-* Compression Decompression Action (CDA) describes the pair of reciprocal compression and decompression processes.
+* Compression Decompression Action (CDA) describes the compression and decompression processes.
 The CDA may require some parameters.
 CDA is used in both the compression and the decompression phases.
 The set of CDAs defined in this document can be found in {{chap-CDA}}.

 ## Rule ID for SCHC C/D {#IDComp}

-Rule ID are sent by the compression element and are intended for the decompression element.
+Rule IDs are sent by the compression element and are received for the decompression element.
 In SCHC C/D, the Rule IDs are specific to a Dev.
 Hence, multiple Dev instances may use the same Rule ID to define different header compression contexts.
 To identify the correct Rule ID, the SCHC C/D needs to correlate the Rule ID with the Dev identifier to find the appropriate Rule to be applied.

 ## Packet processing